 If you’re planning to retire and you’re a divorcee, you may be entitled to additional retirement benefits based on your ex’s earnings record.
 This can be quite a boon for an individual whose ex-spouse has had a significant earnings record over his or her lifetime.
 Especially so, if your own benefit is lower because you didn’t work outside the home for a significant number of years.
 You may be eligible for this additional benefit if you are at least age 62, your marriage lasted for at least ten years, and your ex-spouse is at least 62 years of age (and therefore eligible for Social Security benefits).
 If your ex hasn’t filed for his or her own Social Security benefit, the last factor is that your divorce must have been final for at least two years.
 If your ex has filed for benefits, this time limit is eliminated.
 How Can You […]

+Note: with the passage of the Bipartisan Budget Act of 2015 into law, File & Suspend and Restricted Application have been effectively eliminated for anyone born in 1954 or later.
+If born before 1954 there are some options still available, but these are limited as well.
+Please see the article The Death of File & Suspend and Restricted Application for more details.
 Social Security filing decisions are tough enough – and so is being divorced.
 Add the two together and you have all sorts of complications.
 In this article we’ll review one type of complication with Social Security filing for divorcees that can work in your favor and one that can work against you.
 Let’s start with the provision that may work against you – Deemed Filing.
-Deemed Filing When you file for benefits prior to Full Retirement Age (FRA, which is 66 for folks born between 1943 and 1954, ranging up to age 67 if born in 1960), a provision called “deemed filing” takes effect.
-Deemed filing means that you are “deemed” to have filed for all available benefits – generally meaning your own benefit and any spousal benefit that you are eligible for as of the date of filing.
-The reason that deemed filing might work against you if you’re […]
+Deemed Filing When you file for benefits prior to Full Retirement Age (FRA, which is 66 for folks born between 1943 and 1954, […]

 Social Security has a way of making decisions very difficult.
 In the simplest of circumstances, the choices can be tough.
 But what if you’re in a tough spot, such as if you’re divorced and now involved with someone else, considering remarriage?
 Social Security benefits in matters of divorce can become very complicated.
 The Decisions Social Security benefits can be taken as early as age 62.
 You can also delay taking benefits to any age after you’ve reached age 62.
 Delaying to your full retirement age will result in a larger benefit, but of course you will have to go without benefits for a few years in order to receive that larger benefit.
 Delaying further to age 70 will result in a maximized benefit for you, but again, you have to figure out how to get by without the monthly benefits for a few years while waiting for the maximum benefit […]